Jarred Kelenic hits all his highs and lows, and in the end delivers a 6-5 victory for Mariners

 Well, he certainly offered the full array in the Mariners’ 6-5 victory in 10 innings over the Diamondbacks on Friday night at Chase Field.

-Kelenic’s well-placed, if not completely intended, fly ball to shallow left field that landed on the foul line in the top of the 10th inning scored Kyle Seager with eventual winning run.
+Kelenic’s well-placed, if not completely intended, looping fly ball to shallow left field that landed on the foul line in the top of the 10th inning scored Kyle Seager with the winning run.

+Right-hander Yohan Ramirez pitched 1-2-3 bottom of the 10th to secure the victory and earn his second save of the season.

+“Just another one-run game, that’s what we do,” Seattle manager Scott Servais said.
+“My gut says every game we play the rest of the year is going to be a one-run game.
+I don’t expect anything different in the one-run games.”

+“I think it’s great to be honest with you just because it’s getting me ready for years to come in my career,” he said.
+“And if I’m accustomed to situations like this, it can only help me.”

+Besides the game-winning hit, there was a full menu of Kelenic, featuring:

-— Pop-up to right field with two outs and bases loaded on a hanging breaking ball in the first inning.
+— A pop up to right field with two outs and the bases loaded on a hanging cutter in the first inning that left him shaking his head.

-— Misplay a deep drive off the bat of Nick Ahmed to deep that led to a run in the fourth inning.
-As he tracked the ball and neared the wall, Kelenic took a little peek to see where he was in relation to the wall and that hesitation led to the ball bouncing off his glove.
+— A misplay on a drive off the bat of Nick Ahmed to deep right-center that led to a run in the fourth inning.

+“I gotta make that play,” he said.
+“There’s no two ways about it.
+I take full ownership on that.
+I was playing in, and that ball was hit really well.
+And I just felt like I was running forever after that ball.
+If you look at the video, as I go to catch it, I go to like run into the wall, but the wall wasn’t there.
+I still have like five more feet.
+And that’s on me.
+I gotta be better there.”

-— Atoned for that mistake with a laserbeam of a two-run homer to deep right-center that gave Seattle a 5-1 lead.
+— Atonement for that mistake with a laser beam of a two-run homer to deep right-center that gave Seattle a 5-1 lead in the sixth inning off Madison Bumgarner.

+“I thought I was seeing him pretty well, considering he’s such a crossfire guy,” Kelenic said.
+“I was really just looking for something in … and I got what I was looking for.”

+— A swinging strikeout against right-hander J.B Wendleken that led to Kelenic spiking and breaking his bat in frustration.

 Of course, Kelenic might not have had to play the hero if not for a never-ending bottom of the seventh inning.

-Up 5-1, was cruising to what seemed like an easy and expected win over the hapless Diamondbacks, who have the worst record in the National League.
+Up 5-1, Seattle was cruising to what seemed like an easy and expected victory over hapless Arizona, which has the worst record in the National League.

-With a little extra life on his fastball and crispness in his pitches, starter Tyler Anderson has rolled through the first six innings, working 1-2-3 innings in five of them.
-His only run allowed came in the fourth inning when a misplayed ball that led to a “triple” that changed the entire inning.
+With a little extra life on his fastball and crispness in his pitches, Seattle starter Tyler Anderson rolled through the first six innings, working 1-2-3 innings in five of them.
+His only run allowed came in the fourth inning when that misplayed ball by Kelenic led to a “triple.”

 Servais let Anderson start the seventh.
 He gave up back-to-back doubles to Christian Walker and Andrew Young to start the problems.
 Sean Doolittle was brought in to replace Anderson.
-He immediately gave up a RBI single, got a flyball out and then walked a batter.
-The inning might have been over if Ty France could’ve turned a double play on a hard groundball off the bat of pinch hitter Pavin Smith.
-But he couldn’t field it cleanly and had to settle for an out first base.
+He immediately gave up a run-scoring single, got a fly ball out and then walked a batter.
+The inning might have been over if Ty France could’ve turned a double play on a hard ground ball from pinch hitter Pavin Smith, but he couldn’t field it cleanly and had to settle for an out first base.

-With two outs and runners on second and third, Servais went to his best reliever – Paul Sewald – to face right-handed hitting lead-off hitter Nick Ahmed with the ultra-dangerous Ketel Marte in the on-deck circle.
+With two outs and runners on second and third, Servais went to his best reliever – Paul Sewald – to face right-handed leadoff hitter Ahmed with the ultra-dangerous Ketel Marte in the on-deck circle.

 After getting a swing and a miss on an elevated fastball, Sewald tried to replicate it on the inside corner.
 Ahmed was ready for it, pulling it through the left side to score both runners and tie the game at 5-5.

-With minimal command of his slider on the night, Sewald walked the next two batters.
+With minimal command of his slider, Sewald walked the next two batters.
 He ran the count full on Walker, who came to the plate for the second time in the inning.
-But on his Sewald’s eight slider of his outing, he finally got one in the strikezone, getting a swinging strike three to end the interminable inning.
+But on Sewald’s eight slider of his outing, he finally got one in the strike zone, getting a swinging strike three to end the interminable inning.

-Seattle grabbed a 1-0 lead in the top of the first against Arizona starter Madison Bumgarner on a bases-loaded walk.
-But it felt like they should’ve scored more considering J.P.
-Crawford led off with a single and Mitch Haniger followed with a single to start the game.
+Seattle grabbed a 1-0 lead in the top of the first against Bumgarner on a bases-loaded walk.
+But it felt like the Mariners should’ve scored more considering J.P.
+Crawford led off with a single and Mitch Haniger followed with a single.

 Anderson cruised through the first three innings, retiring the first nine hitters he faced.